vapor/docs/2.0/docs/fluent/getting-started.md

 ### Add to Droplet

-Now you can add your model to the config's prearations so the database is prepared when your application boots.
+Now you can add your model to the config's preparations so the database is prepared when your application boots.

 ```swift
 import Vapor